 Bell & Howell Mail Processing System v.
 Pitney Bowes: Dismissal of a defendant in a patent infringement suit.
 The suit was between two competitors that dominate an industry.

 Soloflex v.
 NordicTrack: Represented NordicTrack in a significant false advertising, trade dress, trademark and copyright infringement case against Soloflex.

 CLASS ACTION LITIGATION

-Currently defending an alleged national consumer class action that has been consolidated in Tennessee.
+Defended and resolved an alleged national consumer class action consolidated in Tennessee.